 Introduction to Metallurgy

-Keywords: light microscopy; hardness testing; tensile testing; fatigue testing
+Keywords: Bronze Age; Processing of Metals; hardness testing; tensile testing; fatigue testing

-Metallurgy is the study of the underlying structure of metals and alloys.
-One of the major benefits in performing metallurgical evaluations is to ensure that the proper materials are utilized for the specified need – typically in a range of temperature and environmental applications.
+Metallurgy ensures that the proper materials are utilized for the specified need – typically in a range of temperature and environmental applications.
+Additionally, metallurgical investigations are used to study the failure of materials to avoid potential future issues.

 The first step of proper surface preparation is carefully polishing the specimen.
 Many deficiencies arise when proper preparation methods are bypassed.
 False structures (or artifacts) can arise from the preparation in many ways.
 Because the structure of materials can be greatly altered by the generation of heat and plastic deformation, considerable care must be taken when cutting samples.